pstfni/chopin/docs/guide/compose.md

 A playlist titled "Energy" will be added to your Spotify library.
 It will have 16 songs:

-- 4 from one of your playlist named 'rock'
+- 8 from one of your playlist named 'rock'
-- 4 from another one of your playlist, 'electro'
+- 8 from another one of your playlist, 'electro'
-- 4 songs by Queen
-- and 4 Kraftwerk songs.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/4eOSdWiCJQeMmLAdC479UV?utm_source=generator&theme=0" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>